DexterInd/script_tools/README.md

 # Installing

-For installing this package with root privileges, use the following command:
+For installing the python packages of `script_tools` with root privileges (except for anything else than comes with it), use the following command:
 ```
 sudo sh -c "curl -kL dexterindustries.com/update_tools | bash"
 ```

-For installing this package without root privileges, use the following command:
+For installing the python packages of `script_tools` without root privileges (except for anything else than comes with it), use the following command:
 ```
 curl -kL dexterindustris.com/update_tools | bash
 ```